-When, during a LoRa transmission, a signal arrives at the receiver while the previous packet has not been processed yet, the receiver is not able to decode one or both of them.
-Denoting this overlap between packets x and y as O(x,y), the condition according to which the LoRaSim tool decides about a successful packet decoding may be expressed as: C = O(x,y) ∧ C freq ∧ C sf ∧ C pwr ∧ C time , where the different symbols represent an overlap (leading to a collision) in frequency, spreading factor, power and timing, respectively.
-The use of the AND logic operators implies that a packet is suppressed at the receiver (i.e. lost) if and only if all the overlapping conditions occur.
-Each overlap is represented by an independent random variable, so, according to the central limit theorem, their sum tends toward a normal distribution.
-The S.M. variant allows to establish a baseline which can be analytically described.
+When, during a LoRa transmission, a signal arrives at the receiver before the previous packet has been processed, the receiver is unable to decode one or both of them.
+Denoting this overlap between packets x and y as O(x,y), the condition according to which the LoRaSim tool decides on a successful packet decoding can be expressed as: C = O(x,y) ∧ C freq ∧ C sf ∧ C pwr ∧ C time , where the different symbols represent an overlap (leading to a collision) in frequency, spreading factor, power and timing, respectively.
+The use of the AND logic operators implies that a packet is suppressed at the receiver (i.e. lost) if, and only if, all the overlapping conditions occur.
+Each overlap is represented by an independent random variable, which means, according to the central limit theorem, that their sum tends toward a normal distribution.
+The S.M. variant allows for establishing a baseline that can be analytically described.